sveltejs/cli/.changeset/quiet-pans-invent.md

 'sv': patch
 ---

-feat: skip the package manager prompt when no dependency needs installing
+feat(cli): skip the package manager prompt when no dependency needs installing